BANAAG-KYLE/BanaagKyleIT2104_ACPactivities/Labaratory Activities/readme.md

 **Code Summary:**
 Develops a program that captures and displays musical information through structured user input.
 The program handles various data types including integers for release years and strings for artistic details, demonstrating fundamental input/output operations.

+**Instructions for Reviewers:**
+- 🖋️ **Input valid album details**: Ensure that the information entered for the album is accurate and correctly formatted.
+- ✅ **Verify output accuracy**: Confirm that the program displays the entered album details correctly.
+- 🔍 **Test with various inputs**: Try different character inputs, including uppercase, lowercase, and special characters, to observe how the program handles them.

 #### Item 2: Character Value Analyzer 📊
 **Code Summary:**
 Creates a system that evaluates and compares two character inputs using Python's built-in functions.
 Features optional ASCII value display functionality, showcasing string handling and numerical conversions.

 **Instructions for Reviewers:**
-- 🖋️ **Input valid album details**: Ensure that the information entered for the album is accurate and correctly formatted.
+- 🖋️ **Input valid characters**: Enter single characters to ensure accurate processing.
-- ✅ **Verify output accuracy**: Confirm that the program displays the entered album details correctly.
+- ✅ **Check ASCII value display**: Verify that the program correctly displays the ASCII values of the entered characters.
-- 🔍 **Test with various inputs**: Try different character inputs, including uppercase, lowercase, and special characters, to observe how the program handles them.
+- 🔍 **Test with edge cases**: Input non-alphabetic characters to assess the program's handling of such inputs.

 ---